History of Motion Measurement

 Motion measurement in all three dimensions coupled with orientation using three different sensors -all in one package- data provides an accuracy that couldn't previously be captured in the classroom.
 Data is not limited to linear movement and rotation though; the magnetometer provides an alternative method for measuring and analyzing motion through magnetic field strength.

-SINC Technology allows students to record trials with any video recording device, including smartphones; and through the BioForce Analytics Dashboard, automatically merge the video and data files into a single exported file.
-Students can watch a replay of their trial with their data overlaid on the video to see where real-life variations cause a change in data.
-SINC Technology allows students a path to critical thinking, by allowing them to see the trial run against their data they can analyze their methodology and correct errors in conducting the trial.
+SINC Technology allows students to record trials with any Video Recording Device, including smartphones; and through the EduForce™ Dashboard, automatically merge the video and data graphing output.
+Students can watch a replay of their trial, with the data overlaid on the video, to see where real-life variations cause a change in data.
+SINC Technology allows students a path to critical thinking.
+It allows them to see the trial run against their data so they can analyze their methodology and correct errors in conducting the trial.

 Taking Your Labs to the Next Level

 Goal: Determine the relationship between acceleration and position for an object in simple harmonic motion.

 Materials: EduForce Module, pendulum

 How much energy can you generate while pumping on a swing?
 How do you get the greatest bat speed?
 How will you get your students into the swing of Physics?

 Inclined Plane Lab

 Goal: Determine the relationship between force and acceleration.

 Materials: EduForce Module, inclined plane